 The Turing Machine model is a universal computing machine.
-This means every algorithm can be implemented by some Turing Machine.
+This means ev- universal computing machine erv algorithm can be implemented by some Turing Machine.
 Chapter 12 explores more deeply what it means to simulate every possible Turing Machine and explores the set of problems that can be solved by a Turing Machine.